Will you get in? 2024 Emmanuel College Chances Calculator | CampusReel

 (You can calculate your high school a GPA here.)

-This is a solid GPA, and Emmanuel College is competing for quality students who have done well in high school.
+This is a very competitive GPA, and Emmanuel College is clearly accepting students at the top of their high school class.

 Common SAT Questions and Comparisons